 What We're Waiting For

-As of February 2026, the key outstanding items are:
+As of March 2026, the key outstanding items are:

-- ECaaS production readiness β the platform needs to move from limited beta access to full production availability for all accreditation schemes.
+- ECaaS production readiness.
+The platform needs to move from limited beta access to full production availability for all accreditation schemes.

-- HEM approval date β confirmed as a minimum of 3 months after FHS launch, triggering the 24-month dual running period.
+- HEM approval date, confirmed as a minimum of 3 months after FHS launch, triggering the 24-month dual running period.

 We update this page as each milestone is reached.
 To be notified of significant updates, sign up for our newsletter below.